giuli0dk/giuli0dk/README.md

 - 🧑🏻 I'm Xhulio, Jr Frontend Developer

-- 🎂 I'm 23y old
+- 🎂 I'm 24y old

 - 🛠️ My ambition is to become a Fullstack

 - 📖 I'm currently learning Frontend

-- ›_$ In the past I had studied Cybersecurity
+- ›_$ In the past I had studied Ethical Hacking

 - 📚 My plan for the future is to study Backend